Sacramento River: Pollution

 Mercury pollution created by mining and processing activities during the California Gold Rush still has a profound impact on the Sacramento River's environment.
 According to Domagalski of the USGS, Mercury is currently considered the most serious water-quality problem in the Sacramento River.
 Mercury is unique because it is the heaviest liquid in existence, it is the only heavy metal that is a liquid at room temperature and it readily vaporizes into the atmosphere.
 The toxic substance was widely used by miners to separate gold from the surrounding rocks and dirt, and was disposed of by allowing it to evaporate.
 Most of the mercury was mined in the Coast Ranges to the west of the Sacramento River; mines in these mountains produced roughly 140,000 tons of mercury to serve the Gold Rush.
 When the gold rush ended, most of the mines were closed but toxic acidic water and chemicals continue to leak from within, into west-side Sacramento tributaries such as Cache Creek and Putah Creek.
 According to the Sacramento Watershed River Program, an abandoned mercury mine, which is currently an EPA superfund site, is located in the Cache Creek area in the Sacramento River, called the Sulfur Bank Mercury Mine, which is still releasing mercury with leachate into Clear Lake which is close by.
 This site along with other former mine sites add to the contamination of Cache Creek which is estimated to be responsible for 50% of mercury taken to the Bay Delta area every year.
 In the east, mercury that permeated into the ground has contaminated several aquifers that feed rivers such as the Feather, Yuba and American.
 Even the evaporated mercury posed problems – so much of it was used that significant concentrations still linger in the air in many places.
 According to Griffin with the Sacramento Water Action Team, Mercury cannot naturally escape or dissipate and will be brought down into the soils and sediment to pollute and react with, in some of these cases methane can be produced from the mercury which will contribute to the greenhouse gases and is another contributing issue with mercury pollution, ecological alteration of the Sacramento River and climate change.
 Griffin shares, "Mercury and its compounds readily attach to particulate material in soil and sediment.
-In the presence of living organisms ionic mercury can transform into monomethyl mercury and dimethylmercury.
-When exposed to sunlight the (di)methylmercury is photodegraded to monomethyl mercury, usually near the surface of water, and methane gas is released”.
+In the presence of living organisms ionic mercury can transform into monomethylmercury and dimethylmercury.
+When exposed to sunlight the (di)methylmercury is photodegraded to monomethyl mercury, usually near the surface of water, and methane gas is released".
 According to the USGS 2016, the mercury release leaves a permanent imprint not only in the Sacramento River Watershed but also in peat bogs, snowcapped glaciers and sediments up to hundreds and thousands of miles away.
 Mercury pollution continues today and will probably continue for decades or centuries into the future.